ebtc-protocol/ebtc/README.md

 eBTC implements an open and incentivized liquidation mechanism, where any user can liquidate a CDP that does not have enough collateral.
 As a reward for their service, the liquidator receives a percentage of the CDP's collateral, ranging from 3% to 10%.
 Additionally, the liquidator also receives a "Gas Stipend" of 0.2 stETH, which is previously deposited by the borrower as insurance against liquidation costs.
 See [this](https://hackmd.io/@re73/r19oq9LM2) for details.

-Anyone may call the public `liquidateCdps()` function, which will check for under-collateralized CDPs, and liquidate them.
+Anyone may call the public `liquidate()` function, which will allow the liquidation of under-collateralized CDPs.
 Alternatively they can call `batchLiquidateCdps()` with a custom list of CDP addresses to attempt to liquidate.

 ### Liquidation gas costs